zgulde/cods/docs/usage.md

 If your deploment needs are more complex than what is described above, you can create a file named `install.sh` in the root of your project.
-This file will be executed after pushing to the deployment remote if a `.build_config` file is not found.
+This file will be executed after pushing to the deployment remote if a `.cods` file is not found.
 This script will be executed after freshly cloning your project, from your project root, and several environment variables are available to it:

 - `SITE_DIR`: the directory that has the repo for your site, along with any config files you have setup there (example value: `/srv/example.com`)